Sam23444/numberguessinggame/README.md

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Author

-Developed by [Your Name].
-Contributions are welcome!
-Feel free to reach out via email or GitHub.